 1. Blockchain Enabled Automated Certification System.
-It aims to maximize the digitalization and automation effort of the Agency.
-This initiative supports the Marcos Administration Eight (8) Point Socioeconomic Agenda on "Bureaucratic Efficiency," through enhanced online services for contactless transactions from applications to release of statutory certificates and documents; the establishment of protocols for the automation of assessments and inspections; and ensure that safety nets and data security are in place for all MARINA online services.
+This system aims to maximize the digitalization and automation effort of the Agency.
+This initiative supports the Marcos Administration's Eight (8) Point Socioeconomic Agenda on "Bureaucratic Efficiency," through enhanced online services for contactless transactions from applications to release of statutory certificates and documents; established protocols for the automation of assessments and inspections; and safety nets and data security for all MARINA online services.